germanProgq/novoye-devyatkino-hoa/backend/README.md

 ```

 Defaults to port `8080`.
 Override with `PORT=3001 ./build/hoa_backend`.
 The server tries to locate `documents/manifest.json` automatically; override with `HOA_DOCS_ROOT=/absolute/path/to/backend/documents`.
+If `HOA_JWT_SECRET` is not provided, the backend now generates one and saves it to `backend/documents/.jwt_secret` so that refresh tokens continue to work across restarts (delete the file to rotate the secret).

 ## Docker (backend + Postgres)